-[6038] Requirement: Crewmembers shall undergo nutritional assessment testing on an agency-specific basis according to the specifications and schedule described below.
+[6038] Requirement: Crewmembers shall undergo nutritional assessment testing according to the specifications and schedule described below.

 Rationale: On-orbit dietary assessments may help assure adequate nutrient intake during the mission.
 Assessment of nutritional patterns of crewmembers may help guide adjustments to nutrient and micronutrient dietary composition for future missions.